Devoir/server/README.md

 To run the server make sure you have **node** and **npm** (node package manager) installed.

-Before you start set an environment variable
+Before you start set an environment variable (you only have to do this once)

     NODE_ENV=dev

 Go to the directory and run
     $ npm install